matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 This is perhaps the most insidious anti-pattern, because it presents itself as a predictability tool while actively producing uneven batches.
 In theory, story points were intended as an internal estimation shorthand for teams.
 In practice, velocity is quickly weaponised into a delivery target.
 This creates a push-system where teams play sprint-Tetris, packing work to hit a number rather than maintaining flow.
 The result is uneven batches, rushed work, and [Defects](lean-muda.md#7-defects) created simply to get "committed" points accepted.

-Ron Jeffries, one of the early advocates of story points in XP, has even said: _"if I did invent story points, I’m probably a little sorry now"_, in response to how commonly they are misused.
+Ron Jeffries, one of the early advocates of story points in XP, has even said: _"if I did invent story points, I'm probably a little sorry now"_, in response to how commonly they are misused.
 The **Lean** alternative is to stop treating estimation as forecasting, and instead focus relentlessly on making batch sizes small, stable, and consistent.

 ### "Scrum-fall"